We put together these beach camping tips to help you avoid some common mistakes people make when beach camping.

 - Read our 27 mistake tips before you head out

-- Make a beach camping list of all your top essentials you plan on bringing to the beach
+- Make a beach camping list of all the top essentials you plan on bringing to the beach

 - Arrive before night – nothing is more confusing than setting up everything during the night